elasticio/api-docs/source/includes/_quota-usages.md

 ### Returns

-Memory (in [MiB](https://en.wikipedia.org/wiki/Mebibyte)) and CPU (in [milli CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu)) usage for the given Workspace ID
+Memory (in [MiB](https://en.wikipedia.org/wiki/Mebibyte)) and CPU (in [milli CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu)) usage with a number of unique flows for the given Workspace ID